 On Christmas Eve a few years ago, we had a rare snowstorm in North Texas.
 In our old farmhouse on the prairie, the Orr-Harters were snowed-in.
 We could not get to the mall, even if we wanted to.
 We could not even go to my sister’s party where there was shrimp and tenderloin, which we definitely wanted to.

 On Christmas Eve, I sat by the fireplace in the rocker that we bought at a roadside flea market in Maine and carried home in a Honda Civic.
 I saw the mission settee that the future architect son bought so proudly at an upstate New York auction for $25, theoretically for his tree house.
 Our 10 year old daughter sat in one of the old chairs around the kitchen table.
 Tom and I were sitting in those kitchen chairs when we decided to try to conceive this very child.

 I got lucky.
 I have the love of a sweet and healthy family and of friends and dogs who put up with me.
 And it all happens in a home where antiques are used every day, for both utility and for memory, for practicality and for comfort and joy.
-What I realized about antiques that Christmas Eve is that the comfort and joy that they bring us are in fact very practical and necessary.
+What I realized about antiques and art that Christmas Eve is that the comfort and joy that they bring us are in fact very practical and necessary.
 We have created a new nest out of old things.
 This comforts us.
 Bring on the snow.

 Let us hear back from you.
 How do you love and live with antiques and art ---and why?